-Communication that builds communities
+Communication that generates community

 The more powerful the communication, the stronger the community; the more solid the community, the greater the quality of the product.
-The greater the value of the product, the stronger the community becomes, and thus enriching that community.
+The greater the value of the product, the stronger the community becomes, thus enriching that community.
 This is how a generative process develops.